escapegameibk/host/README.md

-# Painter
+# Host

 ## About
-This is the backend for the painter at the escape game innsbruck. it basically opens a unix socket at /tmp/escape and reads commands from there.
-Every command has to be a valid json an has to contain the following things:
+This is the host for games at the escape game innsbruck.

+## Interface

+The interface to anything wanting to communicate with the host is provided at /var/run/escape/socket.
+It takes queries in form of a json object and answers in form of a json object.

 - An element called ´action´ which states what type of action the command is